Exploring Optimal Transport for Event-Level Anomaly Detection at the Large Hadron Collider: Appendix: Baseline performance

 \section{Appendix: Baseline performance}

 In this appendix, we summarize the performance of common baseline methods.
-When evaluating these baseline methods we construct a test set from $1,000$ SM background events and $1,000$ BSM signal events (for each signal model).
+When evaluating these baseline methods (Total $p_{\rm T}$, MET, and Total Multiplicity) we construct a test set from $1,000$ SM background events and $1,000$ BSM signal events (for each signal model).
+For comparison, we also include the results from a recent work studying the performance of various autoencoder methods on this dataset~\cite{Dillon:2023zac}.